PdxCodeGuild/Full-Stack-Day-Class/js/notes/jsstyle.md

 # JS Style
 There is not one consistent style guide for the language.
-The one I will be encouraging in this class is the [Google JS Style Guide](https://google.github.io/styleguide/javascriptguide.xml).
+In this class, we will use the [Google JS style guide](https://google.github.io/styleguide/javascriptguide.xml).

-Read it and follow it's guidance.
+Read it and follow its guidance.

+## Linter
+You can get an Atom package which will check for

+Install the Atom package [linter-eslint](https://atom.io/packages/linter-eslint) (which also requires the [linter](https://atom.io/packages/linter) package if you don't have it already).

+Then save [the config that enforces the Google style](../.eslintrc.json) in `.eslintrc.json` in your `codeguild/` directory.
+Note, this is a hidden file.